jterrats/profiler/docs/user-guide/SAFETY.md

 Everything else in your project:

-- ✅ Apex classes
+- ✅ Apex classes (.cls, .trigger)
-- ✅ Flows
+- ✅ Flows (.flow-meta.xml)
-- ✅ Objects & fields
+- ✅ Objects & fields (.object-meta.xml)
-- ✅ Layouts
+- ✅ Layouts (.layout-meta.xml)
-- ✅ Applications
+- ✅ Applications (.app-meta.xml)
 - ✅ Custom metadata
 - ✅ Any other files

+**This is GUARANTEED** because:
+1. Retrieve executes in isolated temp directory
+2. Only profiles are copied from temp to your project
+3. Validated with comprehensive E2E tests (12 tests with 100% safety coverage)

 ### Emergency Recovery